astropy/astropy/docs/vo/index.rst

-Get search results after a 30-second wait (not to be confused with ``astropy.utils.data.REMOTE_TIMEOUT`` that governs Cone Search queries).
+Get search results after a 30-second wait (not to be confused with ``astropy.utils.data.REMOTE_TIMEOUT`` that governs individual Cone Search queries).
 If search is still not done after 30 seconds, ``TimeoutError`` is raised.
 Otherwise, Cone Search result is returned and can be manipulated as above.
 If no ``timeout`` keyword given, it waits until